 The graphic below depicts how EPS has changed over time (unveil the exact values by clicking on the image).

 We know that Sunac China Holdings has improved its bottom line over the last three years, but what does the future have in store?
-If you are thinking of buying or selling Sunac China Holdings stock, you should check out this FREE detailed report on its balance sheet.
+It might be well worthwhile taking a look at our free report on how its financial position has changed over time.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
 As it happens, Sunac China Holdings's TSR for the last 3 years was 605%, which exceeds the share price return mentioned earlier.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective

 It's good to see that Sunac China Holdings has rewarded shareholders with a total shareholder return of 71% in the last twelve months.
 Of course, that includes the dividend.
 That's better than the annualised return of 48% over half a decade, implying that the company is doing better recently.
 Given the share price momentum remains strong, it might be worth taking a closer look at the stock, lest you miss an opportunity.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Case in point: We've spotted 4 warning signs for Sunac China Holdings you should be aware of, and 1 of them is a bit concerning.

 We will like Sunac China Holdings better if we see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.